-Restrictions surrounding the coronavirus lockdown, as well as the cold and wet winter weather have seen many of us turn to houseplants for our fix of nature.
-You may be beginners to the world of houseplants, or perhaps you’re looking to expand your knowledge and to keep your houseplants as happy and healthy as possible – which can be more difficult in winter.
+Over the past year, many of us have turned to houseplants for our fix of nature.
+You may be beginners to the world of houseplants, or perhaps you’re looking to expand your knowledge and to keep your houseplants as happy and healthy as possible.

 From the basics of choosing the best houseplants for your home and easy care tips for your plants, to buying houseplants online, cat-friendly houseplants and common houseplant problems, our ultimate guide will help you grow houseplants successfully in your home.